 The Department of Biological and Environmental Sciences offers two majors: a B.S. in Biology and a B.S. in Environmental Science.
 Each major consists of two parts: a core curriculum and a concentration of study.
-Biology majors must take the biology core curriculum and select a concentration of study in General Biology, Preprofessional (Premedical, Predental, Premedical Technology), or UTeaCh-Biology.
-Environmental Science majors must take the Environmental Science core curriculum and select a concentration of study in Biology, Chemistry, Engineering Science, Geology, Geographic and Cartographic Sciences, Mathematics, or Sociology/Anthropology.
+Biology majors must take the biology core curriculum and select a concentration of study in General Biology, Preprofessional (Premedical, Predental, Premedical Technology), or STEM Education.
+Environmental Science majors must take the Environmental Science core curriculum and select a concentration of study in Biodiversity, Conservation and Natural Resources; Earth, Atmosphere, and Geological Resources; Engineering Science; Environmental Health; Environmental Policy and Planning; or Geographic and Cartographic Sciences.
 In addition to requirements in the biology and environmental science majors, students must satisfy all university and general education requirements for graduation.

 Students are urged to consider attendance at the institutions affiliated with UTC’s Department of Biological and Environmental Sciences that offer field course experience in the life sciences: Gulf Coast Research Laboratory, Ocean Springs, Mississippi, offering courses in marine biology; and Highlands Biological Station, Highlands, North Carolina, offering courses related to the biology and ecology of the Southern Appalachians.

 UTC offers several programs of study that allow a student to be accepted into professional school without first earning a bachelor’s degree, or to receive a UTC bachelor’s degree after successful completion of the first year of professional school.
 Special preprofessional programs in dentistry, medical technology, medicine, cytotechnology, dental hygiene, pharmacy, and veterinary medicine are described in greater detail in the Pre-professional section.